sabifo4/PhyloPhysalia25/PhylogenyInference/README.md

 <hr>
 <br>

 Hope you have enjoyed today's Bayesian phylogeny inference practical and...
-See you on Friday to learn more about Bayesian timetree inference with `MCMCtree`!
+See you on Friday to learn more about Bayesian timetree inference with `MCMCtree`.

 <br>
 <br>